Preventing ACL Injuries: How ACL Reconstruction Surgery Can Help

 How to Prevent ACL Tears?

 Several bodies advocate for preventive measures to be put in place for high-risk individuals (athletes and manual labor workers).
 A proper ACL prevention program aims at incorporating strength training, proper movement and positioning, high-intensity jumping exercise, and balance training.
+Preventing ACL injuries is always a better way to go but if the injuries occur, focus on how ACL reconstruction surgery can help.

 However, it is worthy of note that prevention programs are designed based on the type of sport or work performed by the individuals involved.
 The activities which are encouraged and recommended are: